jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 __Private Triangle Use As Class__

-Here it becomes apparent that the notation should not be just an open half triangle, because this would imply that the connector is __Required__, which it explicitly is not.
+Here it becomes apparent that the notation should not be just an open half triangle, because this might imply that the connector is __Required__, which it explicitly is not.

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.020.png)

 The use of this enforcement is questionable to me, because with a little effort you could wrap a non-inheritable class into an inheritable class again.
-I can imagine that a __final__ class could not have __virtual__ or __abstract__ members, so such a trick would not make it possible to override members, but it might make it possible to do any other inheritance trick in the book.
+I can imagine that a __final__ class could not have __virtual__ or __abstract__ members, so such a trick might not make it possible to override members, but it might make it possible to do any other inheritance trick in the book.

 ### Interface / Interface Member